stephenreid321/lumen/README.md

 ## How the mailing lists work, in brief

-1. Your VPS receives a mail to yourgroup@yourdomain.org
+1. Your mail server receives a mail to yourgroup@yourdomain.org
-2. The mail triggers a simple notification script on the VPS that in turn alerts your Heroku app to the fact there's a new message for the group
+2. The mail triggers a simple notification script on the mail server that in turn alerts your web app to the fact there's a new message for the group
-3. Your Heroku app connects to the VPS via IMAP to fetch the new mail
+3. Your web app connects to the mail server via IMAP to fetch the new mail
-4. Your Heroku app distributes the message to group members via SMTP
+4. Your web app distributes the message to group members via SMTP

 ## Getting up and running